srid/srid/content/Thoughts/Politeness.md

 >
 > By that I do not mean impolite or rude.
 It is almost always very civil.
 But still ultimately aggressive and controlling.

+...

+> The team [at NoRedInk] shows a bewildering mix of [[woke|cargo-cult inclusiveness]] coupled with inability to consider that anyone could be different from them in any way that matters.

 [^cult]: It tends to be more of a trait in Occidental than Oriental cultures.
 It originated (and arguably still is) as [a marker of the upper class](https://en.wikipedia.org/w/index.php?title=Politeness&oldid=1073436216#History).
 See also [Victorian morality](https://en.wikipedia.org/wiki/Victorian_morality).